 Throughout the school year there will be some days designated as "Dress Up Days."
 These days are always assigned with the principal's approval.
-These days may involve special events, Masses, or other school functions in which students are asked to dress in formal attire.
-A student
+These days may involve special events, Masses, or other school functions at which students are asked to dress in formal attire.
+A student may dress in their regular school uniform if they do not have any other formal attire to wear on a "Dress Up Day."

-On Dress-up Days students may not wear jeans, shorts, t-shirts, dresses with thin straps, or flip flops.
+On Dress-up Days students may not wear jeans, shorts, T-shirts, dresses with thin straps, or flip flops.